-Turn off virtual memory and do not install RAM Doubler

-Turn off virtual memory in the Memory control panel, and do not install Connectix RAM Doubler software.
-If virtual memory is turned on or RAM Doubler is installed, then your multiprocessor-compatible software applications will not be installed, then your multiprocessor-compatible software applications will not be able to take advantage of the second PowerPC processor.
+Turn off virtual memory and do not install RAM Doubler Turn off virtual memory in the Memory control panel, and do not install Connectix RAM Doubler software.
+If virtual memory is turned on or RAM Doubler is installed, then your multiprocessor-compatible software applications will not be able to take advantage of the second PowerPC processor.

 To turn off virtual memory, open the Memory control panel.
 In the Virtual Memory section, click the Off button.
 Then restart your computer.
-For more detailed information about virtual memory, see the topics on memory in Mac OS Guide, available in the Guide menu.
+For more detailed information about virtual memory, open the Help menu, then choose Help.